Skip to main content

 2. Photos

-4. More Parks in Catalonia
+3. More Parks in Catalonia

-5. Top Rated in Spain
+4. Top Rated in Spain

 About Capcaleres del Ter i del Freser

-Capcaleres del Ter i del Freser Natural Park protects the headwater valleys of the Ter and Freser rivers in the eastern Catalan Pyrenees, encompassing approximately 14,546 hectares of high mountain landscape in the Ripolles comarca.
-The park includes the cirque of Ulldeter where the Ter river originates, alpine peaks exceeding 2,900 meters, and some of the best-preserved subalpine forests in the eastern Pyrenees.
-The Vall de Nuria, accessible only by rack railway, adds a unique dimension to this mountain park that combines wilderness with distinctive cultural heritage.
+Capcaleres del Ter i del Freser Natural Park protects the headwater valleys of the Ter and Freser rivers in the eastern Catalan Pyrenees, encompassing approximately 14,546 hectares of high mountain landscape in the Ripollès comarca.
+[1] The park includes the cirque of Ulldeter where the Ter river originates, alpine peaks exceeding 2,900 meters, and some of the best-preserved subalpine forests in the eastern Pyrenees.
+The Vall de Núria, accessible only by rack railway, adds a unique dimension to this mountain park that combines wilderness with distinctive cultural heritage.

 Wildlife Ecosystems

 The park's alpine zones support Pyrenean chamois in significant numbers alongside Alpine marmot colonies that were reintroduced to the eastern Pyrenees and have established thriving populations on the high grasslands.
-The forests harbor capercaillie at their southeasternmost Pyrenean limit, along with black woodpecker, Tengmalm's owl, and ring ouzel in the montane and subalpine belts.
+The forests harbor capercaillie at their southeastern Pyrenean limit, along with black woodpecker, Tengmalm's owl, and ring ouzel in the montane and subalpine belts.
 Golden eagles patrol the ridgelines, and the clean mountain streams support populations of Pyrenean brook salamander, a species endemic to high-altitude watercourses of the Pyrenees.

 Flora Ecosystems